bardrealm/bardbbs/connect.md

 Netrunner is for Windows only - if you're on Mac or Linux and are interested it connecting, you can use the Web Terminal, or let belthesar know in Discord and he'll work on a desktop client solution for you.
 * * *
-## Web Terminal (coming soon!)
+## Web Terminal
-_Soon, you'll be able to connect to BardBBS with just your web browser!
-Stay tuned!_
+You don't even need a Telnet app to try out some door games.
+We have a web client you can try out right in your browser!
+[Click Here](webclient.html) to use the web client to login!
 * * *
 ## Mobile